Cradle of Filth: Move to Roadrunner (2004–2010)

 Filth and Ellyllon during the band's performance at Hellfest in 2009.

-2004's Nymphetamine was the band's first full album since Dusk...and Her Embrace to not be based around any sort of overarching concept (although references to the works of H. P. Lovecraft are made more than once).
-Cradle's bass guitarist Dave Pybus described it as an "eclectic mix between the group's Damnation and Cruelty albums with a renewed vigour for melody, songmanship [sic] and plain fucking weirdness."
-Nymphetamine debuted at No. 89 on the Billboard Top 200 chart, selling just under 14,000 copies, and the band's growing acceptance by the mainstream was confirmed when the album's title track was nominated for a Grammy award.
+2004's Nymphetamine was the band's first full album since Dusk...and Her Embrace to not be based around an overarching concept (although references to the works of H. P. Lovecraft are made more than once).
+Cradle of Filth's bassist Dave Pybus described it as an "eclectic mix between the group's Damnation and Cruelty albums with a renewed vigour for melody, songmanship [sic] and plain fucking weirdness."
+Nymphetamine debuted at No. 89 on the Billboard Top 200 chart, selling just under 14,000 copies.
+The band's growing mainstream acceptance was confirmed when the album's title track was nominated for a Grammy award.
 The album's track "Coffin Fodder" was referenced in an episode of the Channel 4 sit-com The IT Crowd in February 2006.

 Thornography was released in October 2006.
 According to Dani Filth, the title "represents mankind's obsession with sin and self... an addiction to self-punishment or something equally poisonous... a mania."
-On the subject of the album's musical direction, Filth told Revolver magazine, "I'm not saying it's 'experimental', but we're definitely testing the limits of what we can do...
+On the album's musical direction, Filth told Revolver magazine, "I'm not saying it's 'experimental', but we're definitely testing the limits of what we can do...
 A lot of the songs are really rhythmical—thrashy, almost—but they're all also really catchy."
-A flurry of pre-release controversy saw Samuel Araya's original cover artwork scrapped and replaced in May 2006, although numerous CD booklets had already been printed with the original image.
+A flurry of pre-release controversy saw Samuel Araya's original cover artwork scrapped and replaced in May 2006, although numerous CD booklets had been printed with the original image.
 Thornography received a similar reception to Nymphetamine, garnering generally positive reviews, but raising a few eyebrows with the inclusion of a cover of Heaven 17's "Temptation" (featuring guest vocals from Dirty Harry), which was released as a digital single and accompanying video shortly before the album.
 Thornography entered the Billboard chart at No. 66, having sold nearly 13,000 copies.